supply_chain_node Module

 Parameters

-successor (SupplyChainNode) – The node to remove as a successor.
+successor (SupplyChainNode or int) – The node to remove as a successor.

 remove_predecessor(predecessor)[source]